HVR Game Notes - May 24, 2022

 TOP PICKS: Hudson Valley's roster is one of the most unique in High-A in that it features four of the last five 1st round picks of the New York Yankees.
 2018 top pick Anthony Seigler is joined by 2019 Competitive Balance A pick T.J.
 Sikkema, 2020 top pick Austin Wells, and 2021 first-rounder Trey Sweeney on the roster.
 Only 2019 first-rounder Anthony Volpe is not with the Renegades this season, though Wells in currently on the 7-day injured list.

-STOP THE COUNT!: The Renegades win on Thursday night broke a season-long six-game losing streak for Hudson Valley.
-Worse yet, the Gades dropped eight of nine games, and 11 of 14 extending the skid back further.
-During the stretch they had dropped from their high-water mark of four games over .500 (12-8) to four games under .500 entering play on Thursday.
+STOP THE COUNT!: The Renegades win last Thursday night broke a season-long six-game losing streak, but the losing has not subsided.
+Despite winning back-to-back games, the Gades have dropped nine of 11 games, 11 of 14, and 14 of 19 extending the skid back to May 1.
+During the stretch they have dropped from their high-water mark of four games over .500 (12-8) to five games under .500 entering play on Wednesday.
 The six-game losing streak for Hudson Valley was the franchise's longest skid since an 11-game losing streak from June 29 - July 9, 2017.
-The good news is that the Renegades went on to win the New York-Penn League Championship that year.

 NEW IN TOWN: In a series of roster moves last week, the Renegades welcome in a new player to the Yankees organization this afternoon.
 RHP Ryan Miller was acquired from the Sioux Falls Canaries of the independent American Association, signed to a Minor League Contract by the Yankees and assigned to Hudson Valley on Thursday.
 Miller had appeared in one game for Sioux Falls this season, after spending the entire 2021 season with the Southern Illinois Miners of the Frontier League.
 Renegades pitching coach Spencer Medick pitched two game for Southern Illinois in 2015.
 Miller was originally a 6th round pick of the Arizona Diamondbacks in 2018, but was released following the 2019 season.
 Miller made his debut on Saturday with a scoreless ninth.

-STOP THE STEAL: While the Renegades continue to be among the Minor League leaders in stolen bases, they are in a rut on the basepaths lately.
-Until Cooper Bowman's sixth-inning stolen base in Game 1 of Sunday's doubleheader at Brooklyn, Hudson Valley baserunners had been caught stealing at least once in six consecutive games in which they have attempted a steal, dating back to Friday, May 13.
-During that stretch, the Renegades were just 5-for-12 (.417) in stolen base attempts.
-In their last 11 games, HV basestealers are 7-for-14.
-The Renegades have been caught stealing 24 times this season, tied with Hickory (A, TEX) for the fourth-most of any team in the minors, trailing Clearwater (27; A, PHI), Down East (26; A, TEX) and St. Lucie (26; A, NYM).
+HIGHWAY ROBBERY: Hudson Valley had been in a base-stealing lull for the better part of two weeks before swiping four bags in Tuesday's series opener with Rome.
+Both Trey Sweeney and Everson Pereira drew walks and then stole second and third in the same inning.
+For Sweeney, it represented his second and third successful stolen base attempts of the year, while Pereira is now in double figures with 10.
+In seven games with the R-Braves this year, the Renegades have stolen 15 bases in 21 attempts.

 HEY, I'M WALKIN' HERE: Infielder Cooper Bowman ranks sixth in the South Atlantic League in BB%, according to FanGraphs.
-Bowman is walking in 19.0% of his plate appearances, leading to a stellar .38` OBP.
-Incredibly , Bowman has also walked nearly as many times (28) as he has struck out (30) this season, making him seventh among players with enough PA to qualify for the batting title in K:BB ratio.
+Bowman is walking in 19.0% of his plate appearances, leading to a stellar .381 OBP.
+Incredibly , Bowman has also walked nearly as many times (28) as he has struck out (32) this season, making him eighth among players with enough PA to qualify for the batting title in K:BB ratio.

-IN THE CLUTCH: Tyler Hardman clubbed a go-ahead, two-run pinch-hit home run for the Renegades on Wednesday vs Aberdeen in a 6-5 win.
+IN THE CLUTCH: Tyler Hardman clubbed a go-ahead, two-run pinch-hit home run for the Renegades on two Wednesdays ago vs Aberdeen in a 6-5 win.
 It was the first pinch-hit home run for the Renegades in the Portal Era (2005 - Present).
 Later in the series on Saturday night, with the Renegades down to their final out, Hardman launched a game-tying two-run blast to force extra innings.

 • Discuss this story on the South Atlantic League message board...